wanggaoteng/atmega328p/README.md

 A very lighted development tool for `atmega328p`, the flasher is [dwdebug](https://github.com/dcwbrown/dwire-debug)

 ## How to install
-  * Install `AVR-Toolchain.exe`, after installed, a Environment variable will be added to the Path, such as `x:\software\AVR-Toolchain\bin`, this bin folder contains the toolchains for atmega328p, such as avr-gcc.exe, make.exe, dwdebug.exe.
+  * Install `AVR-Toolchain.exe`, after installed, a new value will be added to the Environment variable Path, such as `x:\software\AVR-Toolchain\bin`, this bin folder contains the toolchains for atmega328p, such as avr-gcc.exe, make.exe, dwdebug.exe.
   * Install two extensions in vscode: `Make support and task provider`, published by carlos-algms, `Serial Monitor`, published by Microsoft.

 ## How to use